 1. How should I prep my specimen for Taxidermy?

-The pinnacle of the taxidermy science is to suspend the activity of all microorganisms and bacteria before they can damage the hide of the animal and therefore affect the mounting process.
-Long lasting and beautiful mounts are the result of halting this bacterial process indefinitely.
-Animals that are to be mounted must be ideally: tucked in, wrapped in plastic bags, and frozen as soon as is possible after death, within minutes or hours in many cases.
+Long lasting and beautiful mounts are the result of halting the bacterial breakdown process indefinitely.
 If any active fly larvae or beetles are present on the animal, or the animal is emitting a strong or putrid smell, then the animal is too far deteriorated and will not be mountable.
-If those things are not present and you are still unsure whether or not your specimen can be mounted, it is better to error on the side of speed and freeze the animal before calling a taxidermist.
-To ensure the best possible outcome of your project it is advantageous to wipe any dirt, debris, blood (if possible) or fecal material from the animals body.
-Fold wings, arms, or legs gently and wrap the animal in several plastic grocery or air tight bags.
+To ensure the best possible outcome of your project it is wise to wipe any dirt, debris, blood (if possible) or fecal material from the animals body.
+Fold wings, arms, or legs gently and wrap the animal in several plastic grocery or other air tight bags.
 Place the animal towards the very back/bottom of the home or chest freezer until you arrange the delivery of the animal.
-This will freeze the carcass solid and aid in the quality of preservation later.
-Refrigeration is not sufficient to stop all bacterial growth!

 2. Shipping your Specimen